VictorAstinov/Chess/README.md

 # Chess

-Work in progess for a CLI chess game with a custome made engine
+Work in progess for a CLI chess game with a custome mad engine